stride3d/stride-docs/en/manual/assets/index.md

 **Assets** are representations of elements in a project (such as scenes, textures or audio), which can be used by scripts or other assets.
 An example would be the **model component** using a **model asset**.

-**Resources** on the other hand are the files containing actual data (such as images or music), which can then be used by assets.
+**Resources** on the other hand are the files containing actual data (such as images or music), which can be used by assets.

 In short:
 * **Resources** - raw data files (`.png`, `.wav`, `.fbx`)